-The forested area is a simple three-way split between ancient semi-natural woodland, secondary woodland, and modern plantations.
+The wooded parts of the Wytham Estate comprise ancient semi-natural woodland (dating to the last Ice Age), secondary woodland (dating to the seventeenth century), and modern plantations (1950s and 60s).
 The fourth key habitat is the limestone grassland found at the top of the hill.
 Other smaller habitats include a valley-side mire and a series of ponds.
-The ancient woods date back to the last Ice Age, while the secondary woodland dates to the seventeenth century and the plantations to the 1950s and 1960s.